-ART - AVIIO1 (Open) This course offers an overview of visual arts as a foundation for further study.
+ART - AVI101 (Open) This course offers an overview of visual arts as a foundation for further study.
 Students will become familiar with the elements and principles of design and the expressive qualities of various materials through working with a range of materials, processes, techniques and styles.
 They will learn and use methods of analysis and criticism, and will study the characteristics of particular historical periods, a selection of Canadian art and the art of other cultures.

-BASKETBALL - PAL101 (Open) This basketball course emphasizes individual skills, goal setting, rules, team concepts, mentoring, coaching, fitness and healthy living.
+BASKETBALL - PAL1O1 (Open) This basketball course emphasizes individual skills, goal setting, rules, team concepts, mentoring, coaching, fitness and healthy living.
 This program is partnered with Basketball Canada to develop a LTAD-based Grade 6 to Grade 12 curriculum.
 This program is open to male and female students of all skill levels.

 BUSINESS - BBI101 (Open) This course introduces students to the world of business.
 Students will develop an understanding of the functions of business: accounting, marketing, information technology, human resources, production, and of the importance of ethics and social responsibility.
+Students will develop entrepreneurial skills and characteristics and will learn the fundamentals of budgeting, saving and investing.
 This course builds a foundation for further studies in business and helps students develop the business knowledge and skills they will need in their everyday lives.